cycloss/recipes/asian-other.md

 - 1 tbsp **dark** soy sauce
 - 4 tsp fish sauce
 - 2 tsp white sugar
-- 50ml water (add more if too dry or if you want it more saucy)
+- ~100ml water (add more if too dry or if you want it more saucy)
+- 1-2 tbsp cornflower

 **To Serve**